 4.4.2.
 The number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle described in paragraph 4.4.1.

 4.4.3.
 The approval mark shall contain an additional character after the type approval number, the purpose of which is to distinguish vehicle category and class for which the approval has been granted.
-This letter should be chosen according to the Table 1 in Annex 3 to this Regulation.
+This letter should be chosen according to the Table A3/1 in Annex 3.